WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 ![Logo](./plugin-name/assets/icon-256x256.png)

 The WordPress Plugin Boilerplate Powered is a complete foundation (without framework only wrapper) for building your WordPress plugins.
-*Look in Recommended tools section of this readme for the Yeoman Generator.*
+*Look in Recommended tools section of this readme for the Yeoman Generator and Vagrant.*
 Check the [Wiki](https://github.com/sudar/wp-plugin-in-github/wiki) for other info.

 ##Features